bryanjenningz/25-elm-examples/README.md

   <li><a href="https://github.com/rtfeldman/elm-spa-example">RealWorld Elm example app</a></li>
 </ul>

-<p>If you have any suggestions for more examples that I should add or if anything is unclear, add an issue or a pull request.</p>
+<p>These 25 Elm examples were inspired by the <a href="http://elm-lang.org/examples">examples</a> on the Elm website and the <a href="https://guide.elm-lang.org/">official Elm guide</a>.
+Each example tries to build off of the previous example by adding a small amount of code so that it's easy to understand and see how you can build stuff in Elm.
+If you have any suggestions for more examples that should be added or if anything is unclear, add an issue or make a pull request.</p>